Cost Sensitive Learning of Deep Feature Representations from Imbalanced Data: Experiments and Results

 \subsection{Convolutional Neural Network}

 We use a deep CNN to learn robust feature representations for the task of image classification.
 The network architecture consists of a total of 18 weight layers (see Fig.~\ref{fig:cnn_arch} for details).
-Our architecture is similar to the state-of-the-art CNN (configuration D) proposed in \cite{simonyan2014very}, except that our architecture has two extra fully connected layers before the output layer and the proposed loss layer is cost sensitive.
+Our architecture is similar to the state-of-the-art CNN (configuration D) proposed in \cite{simonyan2014very}, except that our architecture has two extra fully connected layers before the output layer and the proposed loss layer is \rev{cost-sensitive}.
 Since there are a huge number of parameters ($\sim$139 million) in the network, its not possible to learn all of them from scratch using a relatively smaller number of images.
 We, therefore, initialize the first 16 layers of our model with the pre-trained model of \cite{simonyan2014very} and set random weights for the last two fully connected layers.
 We then train the full network with a relatively higher learning rate to allow a change in the network parameters.
-Note that the cost sensitive (CoSen) CNN is trained with the modified cost functions introduced in Eqs.~(\ref{eq:MSE_loss}-\ref{eq:softmax}).
-The CNN trained without cost sensitive loss layer will be used as the baseline CNN in our experiments.
+Note that the \rev{cost-sensitive} (CoSen) CNN is trained with the modified cost functions introduced in Eqs.~(\ref{eq:MSE_loss}-\ref{eq:softmax}).
+The CNN trained without \rev{cost-sensitive} loss layer will be used as the baseline CNN in our experiments. \rev{Note that the baseline CNN architecture is exactly the same as the CoSen CNN, except that the final layer is a simple CE loss layer.}